apchenstu/Facial_Details_Synthesis/README.md

   `python facialDetails.py -i ./samples/details -o ./results`

+* note: we highly suggest you crop input image to a square size.

 ## Compiling
 We suggest you directly download the released package for convenience.
 If you are interested in compiling the source code, please go through the following guidelines.